ventuals/ventuals-contracts/scripts/README.md

 # Scripts

-This directory contains Node.js scripts for interacting with Ventuals contracts.
+This directory contains Node.js and bash scripts for interacting with Ventuals contracts.

 We generally prefer to write Foundry scripts, but for many functions, we can't use Foundry scripts because of HyperCore interactions.
-For these cases, we use Node.js scripts.
+For these cases, we use Node.js or bash scripts.

+Note that it's basically equivalent to write Node.js or bash scripts.
+Bash scripts use `cast send` to make the contract calls, and don't have the ABI for typechecking.

 ## Getting started